kovidgoyal/calibre/manual/edit.rst

 As you make changes to the HTML or CSS in the editor, the changes will be previewed, live, in the preview panel to the right.
-When you are happy with how the changes you have made look, click the :guilabel:`Save` button or use :guilabel:`File->Save` to save your changes into the ebook.
+When you are happy with how the changes you have made look, click the :guilabel:`Save` button or use :guilabel:`File->Save` to save your changes into the e-book.

 One useful feature is :guilabel:`Checkpoints`.
 Before you embark on some ambitious set of edits, you can create a checkpoint.
 The checkpoint